ntnhut/LeetSolve/docs/source/String/08_STR_804_Unique_Morse_Code_Words.md

 "...-", ".--", "-..-", "-.--", "--.."]
 ```

-Given an array of strings `words` where each word can be written as a concatenation of the Morse code of each letter.

-* For example, `"cab"` can be written as `"-.-..--..."`, which is the concatenation of `"-.-."`, `".-"`, and `"-..."`.
-We will call such a concatenation the transformation of a word.
+You are given an array of strings named `words`, where each word can be represented as a concatenation of the Morse code for each of its letters.
+For example, the word `"cab"` can be represented as `"-.-..--..."`, which is the concatenation of `"-.-."`, `".-"`, and `"-..."`.
+This concatenated Morse code representation is referred to as the "transformation" of a word.

-Return the number of different transformations among all words we have.
+Your task is to count the number of different transformations that can be obtained from all the words in the given array.

 ### Example 1
 ```text